petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-articles/adding-a-basic-web-content-article.md

 ![Schedule the same web content article multiple times.](./adding-a-basic-web-content-article/images/05.png)

 ### Web Content Article Permissions Reference

-Here's a list of available permissions you can set for your web content article:

 | Permission        | Description                                                                                |
 |:------------------|:-------------------------------------------------------------------------------------------|